aaff-se/dehydrated-loopia-api-hook/README.md

 # Dehydrated Loopia API hook

-A DNS hook for automatic renewal of Letsencrypt wildcard certificates through the Loopia API
+A DNS challenge hook for automatic renewal of Letsencrypt wildcard certificates through the Loopia API

 ### Requirements
 Apart from Dehydrated, its only dependencies are bash, libxml2 and curl.